Weather API Update April 2023

 This is particularly important now that our in-house weather model — EURO1K — is now live and updating hourly.
 EURO1K is a physical model which simulates weather conditions across Europe at a native resolution of one kilometer, meaning that local weather phenomena can be accurately modeled.
 EURO1K’s performance for wind and rainfall forecasts is quite incredible.

 One recent addition to the API is the ability to request PDF/HTML reports from the API.
 Customers can now create templates for concise delivery of all relevant information in a single report sheet.

 Another new way of accessing our data is through vector tile requests.
 Instead of shipping whole images, which can require significant bandwidth, we instead send instructions for how to render the image on the client side, meaning we can send visual representations of reports like METAR with minimal data transmission.

 We have added several new colormaps — this is something we do a lot of at the requests of customers who want to visualize API data in specific ways.
 And of course, in accordance with our belief that weather data should always look as pretty as possible, we have expanded our list of colormaps, and are always willing to add more in future updates whenever our customers request them.

 We have recently added a connector for the Kotlin programming language.
 Kotlin is a Java-like language with a simplified syntax and extensive use in Android development.
 Adding more connectors is also something we do frequently and at the request of our customers: if you have specific needs, get in touch.

 If you have questions about our products or requests for features to be implemented in the API in the future, get in touch with our experts, who are always happy to help.

-Please fill out the following form.
-We will get back to you within 24 hours.
+Please complete the following form, and we will get back to you within 24 hours.